ctrlplusb/easy-peasy/website/docs/docs/quick-start.md

 npm install easy-peasy
 ```

+<p>&nbsp;</p>

 ## Use a model to define your store

 Your [store](/docs/api/store.html) definition is represented via an object-based model.
+A model encapsulates your state and the actions against them.

+Feel free to split your model into separate files, importing them and composing them as you please.

 ```javascript
 const productsModel = {